Catherine Louisa Pirkis

-Catherine Louisa Pirkis (6 October 1839 – 4 October 1910) was a British author of detective fiction.
-Throughout her career as a writer, Pirkis would sometimes write under the name of "C.L.
-Pirkis", as to avoid gender association.
+Catherine Louisa Pirkis (6 October 1839 – 4 October 1910) was a British author of detective fiction and animal welfare activist.
+Throughout her career as a writer, Pirkis would sometimes write under the name of C. L. Pirkis, to avoid gender association.

+Biography

-Early life
+Early life and family

 Catherine Louisa Lyne was born to Lewis Stephens Lyne and his wife Susan, who were of a middle-class family.
 Her father was an accountant and comptroller for the Inland Revenue.
-Her grandfather was Reverend Richard Lyne, master of a grammar school at Liskeard, Cornwall and best known for authoring a widely used manual, The Latin Primer (1794).
+Her grandfather was Reverend Richard Lyne, master of a grammar school at Liskeard, Cornwall, and best known for authoring a widely used manual, The Latin Primer (1794).

 Catherine was baptized at Saint John The Baptist, Shoreditch, London on 6 November 1839.
-She had eight siblings in her family, and they moved around quite frequently.
+She had eight siblings and the family moved around quite frequently.